SvenTung/Static-and-dynamic-testing/testing_task_1.md

 #this end is should be deleted as there is one too many.
 end

-#self.cards_total should have the class name not self.
+#wrong indentation since this should still be in the class function it will need to be indented by one tab.
 def self.cards_total(cards)
   # total is undefined and should be assigned to 0
   total
   for card in cards
     total += card.value
     #this return should be outside the for loop otherwise it will return on the first loop and not add up the rest of the cards.
-    return "You have a total of" + total
-    #total should be converted to a string otherwise it will not be able to be concatenated with the string.
+Also total should be converted to a string otherwise it will not be able to be concatenated with the string.
+Grammatically it should have a space before the total so that it is spaced from "of".
-  end
-end
+    return "You have a total of" + total end end
 #the end of the class is here and requires an end.